renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 (which defines `remainder`, or `%`).

-> Summable is a parameterized type, which means that it always appears in the form `Summable<Element>`, where `Element` is a type parameter - it can be replaced with any type... or at least some allowed types, as we will see later.
+> Summable is a parameterized type, which means that it always appears in the form `Summable<Element>`, where `Element` is a type parameter - it can be replaced with any type... or at least some allowed types, as we will see later when we discuss **generics**.

 Anyone could write a type that satisfies `Summable`, to pick one of the interfaces mentioned above, to be able to use the `+` operator to add together two instances of that type.